lmiller1990/electic/posts/Getting_started_with_Google_Analytics_events.md

-### Getting started with Google Analytics events
+Recently I became more interested in how users are interacting with my sites.
+Google Analytics is a great tool for tracking this kind of data.

-Recently I became more interested in **how** users are interacting with my sites.
 I want to know what features they are using, or not using, or having trouble with.
 This will let me spend my time most optimally.

 I will make a simple test application in Rails, and get up Google Analytics events.
 When a button is clicked, I want to record the button clicked, and some additional data.